CanLII APIcanlii.org ↗

 Does CanLII have an official developer API?+

-What does `search_documents` return, and how is pagination handled?+
+What does `search_documents` return, and how do I filter by document type?+